-The white grape comes from Spain or South America and belongs to the group of so-called Criollas (see the history in detail there).
+The white grape variety comes from Spain or South America and belongs to the group of the so-called Criollas (see the history there in detail).
 Synonyms are Pedro Jiménez and Pedro Giménez Ruggieri.
-For a long time, it was considered identical to the almost namedgliechen variety Pedro Ximénez (with synonym Pedro Gimenez Rio Colorado) viewed, but then in 2003 by DNA analysis was refuted.
-It was either introduced to South America (Argentina) with other varieties from Spain (Canary Islands) as early as the mid-16th century or was first created there by a presumably natural crossing.
-In 2013 DNA analysis, parenting Criolla Chica ( Listán Prieto x Muscat d'Alexandrie detected.
+For a long time, it was identified with the almost namesake variety Pedro Ximénez (with the synonym Pedro Gimenez Rio Colorado) viewed, but then in 2003 DNA analysis was refuted.
+It was either imported to South America (Argentina) with other varieties from Spain (Canary Islands) as early as the middle of the 16th century, or was only created there through a presumably natural crossing.
+When DNA analysis was carried out in 2013, the parenthood Criolla Chica ( Listán Prieto ) x Muscat d'Alexandrie detected.
 However, this is based on only 20 DNA markers (see under molecular Genetics ).

-In Argentina, the variety is mainly in the area Mendoza 12,132 hectares of vineyards with a strong falling tendency.
-Together with the two "sibling varieties" Cereza and Criolla Grande They turn into light-colored ones mass wines produced and in liter bottles and Bag-in-Boxes bottled and marketed.
+In Argentina, the variety occupies mainly in the area Mendoza 12,132 hectares of vineyards with a strongly decreasing tendency.
+Together with the two "siblings" Cereza and Criolla Grande it becomes light colored simple mass wines produced and in liter bottles and Bag-in-Boxes bottled and marketed.
 In Chile 118 hectares were designated.
-The variety occupied in 2010 a total of 12,250 hectares of vineyards with falling tendency (ten years earlier, there were 15,101 hectares).
-It occupies it in the worldwide varieties ranking Rank 58.
+In 2010, the variety occupied a total of 12,250 hectares of vineyards with a downward trend (ten years earlier it was 15,101 hectares).
+It thus proves worldwide varieties ranking Rank 58.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012